Ritahchanger/Javascript-playground/README.md

 3. **LeetCode Challenges**
    - Examples include algorithms for searching arrays, finding unique elements, majority elements, and working with strings (palindromes, anagrams, etc.).

+---

+## 🚀 Features

+- **LeetCode Challenges**: Solutions to common coding problems found on platforms like LeetCode, including algorithms for searching, sorting, dynamic programming, and more.
+- **JavaScript Projects**: Small-scale projects built with vanilla JavaScript, HTML, and CSS.
+Examples include to-do list apps, debouncing examples, and more.
+- **Problem-Solving**: Classic algorithm and data structure problems, including factorials, palindrome checkers, array manipulations, etc.
+- **Framework Integration**: Occasional use of JavaScript frameworks to test out various tools and enhance skills with different libraries and frameworks.

+---

 ## 🧑‍💻 How to Use